-- 5. Being careful not to touch the main PCB while it is powered up, locate the X and Y-Home LEDs.
+- 5. Being careful not to touch the main PCB while it is powered up, locate the X and Y-Home LEDs (at locations D37 and D40 respectively).
 You will need to observe whether these LEDs are on or off while setting home.
 Home for these LEDs is set correctly right at the point where these LEDs are brightly illuminated (not dim or off). - 6.
 Remove the left arm cover.